What happened to all the people?

 Northern Michigan at it Best!

-To explore these questions is something each of us should attempt to do.
-We should not just accept what we are told on TV, in our museum’s, in our schools and even in our place of worship.
+Exploring these questions is something each of us should attempt to do.
+We should not just accept what we are told on TV, in our museums, in our schools, and even in our places of worship.
 We need to decide for ourselves what is true and to do this we have to overcome the complacency of our mind.
-Directing our lives and not allow someone else to control our thoughts and beliefs can be difficult.
-The satisfaction of expanding our knowledge, allowing ourselves to stand firmly on our beliefs, never hiding from a discussion, always being able to have open dialog with those who have a belief different than ours, is the key to a full and robust life.
+Directing our lives and not allowing someone else to control our thoughts and beliefs can be difficult.
+The satisfaction of expanding our knowledge, allowing ourselves to stand firmly on our beliefs, never hiding from a discussion, and always being able to have open dialog with those who have a belief different than ours, is the key to a full and robust life.

 So until tomorrow when the sun comes up again, I will continue my quest.
 Please feel free to join me on my adventure and chime in anytime.
 Your thoughts and ideas are welcome.